Openscapes/kyber/README.md

     call_number = 4)
 ```

-1. To review the call agenda, open `agenda.md`, click Preview, and view it in the Viewer Tab.
+6. To review the call agenda, open `agenda.md`, click Preview, and view it in the Viewer Tab.

 Usually you can repeat steps 3-5 whenever you make edits you want to review, however if there are problems try restarting you R session.

+To update the template for all Cohort README.Rmd's, edit [`inst/rmarkdown/templates/openscapes-cohort-readme/skeleton/skeleton.Rmd`](https://github.com/Openscapes/kyber/blob/main/inst/rmarkdown/templates/openscapes-cohort-readme/skeleton/skeleton.Rmd)

 ## Contributing to Kyber